Clean Missing Data module

 For example, to check for missing values in all numeric columns:

-For Include, select Column type from the dropdown list, and then select Numeric, or a more specific numeric type.
+For Include, select Column types from the dropdown list, and then select Numeric.

 For Minimum missing value ratio, specify the minimum number of missing values required for the operation to be performed.